babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 Responding to feedback
 -------------------------

-* Wait before answering to the single comments, reviewer may have more (though they should prefer to send all comments at once)
+* Wait before answering to a single comment, the reviewer may be still writing more of them (though they should prefer to send all comments at once)
 * Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")
 * If you disagree with suggestion explain way and avoid template answers like "out of the scope", "thank you for your opinion".
 If you think that suggestion is a personal preference and does not bring value - say so